 Yamhill County may be best known for its wines, but beer lovers will find plenty to rave about here.
-In keeping with the rich agricultural tradition that draws so many people to the region, we set out to find breweries and brewpubs that utilize local ingredients and/or serve them in a farmhouse setting.
-Here are the three outstanding businesses we discovered.
+In keeping with the rich agricultural tradition that draws people to the region, we set out to find breweries and brewpubs that utilize local ingredients and/or serve them in a farmhouse setting.
+Here are the three outstanding farmhouse breweries we discovered.

 Peter Kircher with Golden Valley Brewery says the inspiration for his farm-to-table restaurant and brewery date back to experiences in Europe over 30 years ago.